Jo was a natural blonde until puberty and has been experimenting with various fun shades of blond (brown, magenta, and

 4. Natural Blonds Have More Hair

-Blondies have approximately 120,000-147,000 hairs on their heads compared to their dark-haired friends, who have 100,000-120,000.
-This make sense, since darker hair contains more melanin, so it also provides more of a protective barrier from the sun.
+Blondies have approximately 120,000–147,000 hairs on their heads compared to their dark-haired friends, who have 100,000–120,000.
+This makes sense, since darker hair contains more melanin, so it also provides more of a protective barrier from the sun.
 This means brunettes need less hair to protect their scalps from UV damage.

 5. Blondness Is Not Reserved for Those With European Ancestry

 Blond hair is most common in Scandinavia and around the Baltic Sea, where it is believed that blondism originated.
 But they're not the only blonds.
-10% of the dark-skinned Melanesian population of the Solomon Islands is born with naturally blond hair.
+Ten percent of the dark-skinned Melanesian population of the Solomon Islands is born with naturally blond hair.
 Aboriginal Australians also have often have natural blond-to-brown hair, with as many as 90% of children born blond in some areas.

 6. Most Blond Hair Darkens Over Time